Annette LePique, September - October 2026

 Rachel Gloria Adams is a multidisciplinary artist living in Portland, ME.
 Adams has developed a vibrant, graphic pattern-based visual language filled with references to the natural world and motherhood that possesses an heirloom quality.
 Her work takes form by way of quilting, painting, design and murals.

-Adams moved to Maine in 2005 to pursue her BFA from Maine College of Art & Design.
-She has exhibited artwork at the Portland Museum of Art, Center for Maine Contemporary Art and Dowling Walsh.
+She moved to to Maine in 2005 to pursue her BFA from the Maine College of Art and Design.
+She has gone on to exhibit artwork at the Portland Museum of Art, Space Gallery, Center for Maine Contemporary Art and Dowling Walsh.
+She has attended residencies at Speedwell, Pace House and is an Indigo Arts Alliance David C Driscoll Fellow.
 Her work has been acquired by the Farnsworth Museum and Portland Museum of Art.
-In addition to her studio practice, Adams has been commissioned to create murals for several businesses as well as the Children’s Museum of Portland, Farnsworth Museum and Worcester Art Museum.
+In addition to her studio practice, Adams has been commissioned to create murals for several institutions including the Children’s Museum of Portland, Farnsworth Museum and Worcester Art Museum.

 Visit Rachel’s website here.